FrotaLucas/WheaterApi/README.md

 ---

-## Objetivo do App:
-Possibilitar verificacao da previsao do tempo no dia ( Temperature e Chances de Chuva)
+## Why this app ?
+Enable users to check the weather forecast for the day (Temperature and Chance of Rain).

 ---

 ## Application:
+Chances of precipitation
 ![image](https://github.com/user-attachments/assets/ac518dda-33be-4a38-95f7-a1d37348660b)

-You can check the precipitation
+You can check the temperature in your area
 ![image](https://github.com/user-attachments/assets/79c1ac7b-30bf-434e-9276-fd5254ccf0c6)

 You can check the Temperature